aquadatapod/river_rpbs/README.md

 ## Contents

 - `data/` – Raw and processed datasets used for analyses.
-- `code/` – R or Python scripts used for data cleaning, SOM, indicator taxa, community analyses, and figure generation.
+- `code/` – R scripts used for data cleaning, SOM, indicator taxa, community analyses, and figure generation.
 - `figures/` – Output figures generated from the analysis.
 - `README.md` – Overview of the repository, its purpose, and instructions.